Jordan Mills

-Jordan Michael Mills (born December 24, 1990) is an American football offensive tackle who is a free agent.
-He was drafted by the Chicago Bears in the fifth round of the 2013 NFL Draft.
-He played college football at Louisiana Tech University.
+Jordan Michael Mills (born December 24, 1990) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs, and was selected by the Chicago Bears of the National Football League (NFL) in the fifth round of the 2013 NFL draft.
+He also played for the Dallas Cowboys, Buffalo Bills, Arizona Cardinals, and New Orleans Saints.

-Early years
+Early life

 Mills attended Assumption High School in Napoleonville, Louisiana.
 He was a two-time All-District 8-5A selection.
 He received honorable-mention All-state, All-region and All-tri-parish by the Daily Comet as a senior.
 He also lettered in basketball for three years.
 He competed in the shot put on the track team for three years, while helping the school reach the regionals as a junior.
 He was considered as a three-star recruit by Rivals.com and was rated the 53rd best offensive tackle in the nation.

 College career

 Mills accepted a football scholarship from Louisiana Tech University over offers from Southern Mississippi and Tulane.
-As a true freshman in 2009, he saw action in seven games, starting at left guard in the last five.
+As a true freshman in 2009, he saw action in seven games, starting at left tackle in the last five.
 As a sophomore in 2010, the coaching staff originally planned to redshirt Mills, but a season-ending knee injury to teammate Cudahy Harmon forced the decision to pull the redshirt off him.
 He played in five games, starting in four at right tackle.
 As a junior in 2011, he started in all 13 games at right tackle, paving the way for Louisiana Tech's tailbacks to rush for over 1,800 yards.
 As a senior in 2012, he started in all 12 games at right tackle, earning first-team All-conference honors.

 Professional career

 Chicago Bears

-Mills was selected by the Chicago Bears in the fifth round (163rd overall) of the 2013 NFL Draft.
+Mills was selected by the Chicago Bears in the fifth round (163rd overall) of the 2013 NFL draft.
 On May 1, Mills and sixth-round pick Cornelius Washington were the first draft choices to sign, both signing four-year contracts.
 After a strong preseason, he won the starting right tackle job over J'Marcus Webb.
 He would go on to start all sixteen games for the Bears, allowing three sacks in 1,022 plays.

 In 2014, he started the first 13 games at right tackle.
 In the first quarter of week 17 against the Green Bay Packers, Mills suffered a fractured fifth metatarsal bone in his left foot when leaving the field, and required surgery.

 In 2015, the Bears hired new head coach John Fox, who brought in a new coaching staff.
 Mills lost his starting job to second-year player Charles Leno after the second preseason game and was released on September 6.

-Dallas Cowboys
+Dallas Cowboys (first stint)

 On September 7, 2015, the Dallas Cowboys claimed him off waivers.
 He suffered a foot injury and was declared inactive for the season opener against the New York Giants.
 On September 14, he was released to make room for offensive tackle Charles Brown.